JeffMuter/obsidian_emerald/Projects/Prism/geolocating_user.md

 However, there's a package to get maps working, and another package(probably) to begin working with the user's wifi.
 It's cool & interesting stuff, and once again, opens up my options.

 I also realized I simply shouldn't be using anything to interract with google's api  other than go.
 Using packages to properly find and access correct data for the api isn't that big of a deal. but third partying google's api is simply a bad idea imo. that's just a note for the future i suppose.
 I haven't had the chance et to use enough apis with goland to dully understand that, so here's to slowly learning.

+cool article on  wifi:  [wifi article](https://dev.to/higordiego/discover-how-google-can-locate-your-residence-just-through-your-wi-fi-router-250m)

+Location based is now working.
+Only estimate I have is 0.6 miles from real location.
+But not too shabby.